Early Intervention

 First session

 We meet your child where they are.
-The first appointment is mostly about getting to know each other and observing play.
+The first appointment focuses on getting to know your child through conversation, observation, play, and everyday activities.

 Plan together